liferay/liferay-docs/develop/learning-paths/mobile/articles/03-retrieving-data-mobile-sdk/01-retrieve-and-display-guestbooks.markdown

 return a guestbook's name, it's very simple, but very important.
 To render objects in the drawer, Android calls `toString` on them.
 If `toString` isn't defined for the objects, strings with each object's full package path and internal ID are shown.
-In other words, illegible text is displayed if you don't define `toString` here.
+In other words, Android displays illegible text if you don't define `toString` here.
 By defining `toString` to return the name of each `GuestbookModel`, you're telling Android to show each guestbook's name in the drawer.